Vinfall/sb/README.md

 > [!TIP]
 > These buckets are temporary, would get deleted once merged upstream.

+### Deprecated

 - gdsdecomp: Godot reverse engineering tools, merged in `games/gdsdecomp`
-- supermium

-### Deprecated

 - spice-guest-tools: NOT recommended, use `virtio-win` instead

 ## [License](LICENSE)